 Immunisations protecting against seasonal flu are now offered to all children aged 2-11.
-Immunisation against cervical cancer (HPV), and the teenage booster vaccine, are offered to secondary school children.
+Immunisation against cervical cancer (HPV), the teenage booster vaccine and vaccination against meningitis ACWY, are offered to secondary school children.
 We co-ordinate the immunisation programme strategically across Cardiff and Vale, working with colleagues in primary care, school nursing and the PHW Vaccine Preventable Disease Programme, to improve uptake and reduce inequalities, and introduce changes to the immunisation schedule.